Kara Wai: 1977–1987: Shaw Brothers Studio

 During the film shoot for Dirty Ho (1979), the lead actress quit due to the strain of the martial arts stunts.
 Wai was then an extra in the film.
 Director Liu Chia-Liang had seen Wai's audition tape for The Brave Archer (1977) and decided to substitute her in as the lead actress.
 This was their first time working together.
 Impressed by her performance, Liu would go on to cast Wai in his other projects.

-Wai reached her career apex with My Young Auntie (1982), for which she was earned the Award for Best Actress at the 1st Hong Kong Film Awards.
+Wai reached her career apex with My Young Auntie (1982), for which she earned the Award for Best Actress at the 1st Hong Kong Film Awards.

 Wai's last film with Shaw Brothers was The Eight Diagram Pole Fighter (1984).

 1988–2002

 In 1987, Wai traveled to Paris, France, to conduct a nude photoshoot for Playboy.
 The photos were taken by Byron Newman.
 The photo book was published in 1989.